 Steph has 25 years of experience in yoga and movement.
 Her understanding of yoga and the human body has been influenced by lifelong dancing and holistic health.
 She found her life’s purpose in helping people become happier and healthier through her own healing journey.
 Steph assists her students in knowing the joy and wonderment of integrating the mind and body.
 She encourages an authentic and life-nurturing practice, one that brings greater consciousness to each moment and every movement of the body with a heavy emphasis on breath.
-With a degree in psychology, Steph brings awareness, acceptance and a down to earth approach to her classes.
+With a masters degree in counseling, Steph brings awareness, acceptance and a down to earth approach to her classes.
 She completed her second 200-hour training with Nancy Candea at Yoga Impact in New Jersey and her 300-hour training with Chris Loebsack at Boundless Yoga Studio in Stroudsburg, Pennsylvania.
-The perpetual student, Steph has studied with Leslie Howard, Travis Eliot, Bryan Kest and countless others.
+The perpetual student, Steph has studied with Leslie Howard, Travis Eliot, Bryan Kest, Maty Ezraty, Donna Farhi and countless others.
 She has extensive training in pelvic floor yoga, restorative yoga, yin yoga, power yoga and accessible yoga.
 Most recently, Steph was certified as a Grand Master of Meditation through Swami Vidyanand.
 Steph founded Yoga and Ayurveda Center with her husband.
-They launched the online training to supplement their local trainings and have recently launched a virtual yoga studio to accommodate the international community of trainees.
+They launched Online Yoga School to support their local trainings and have recently launched a virtual yoga studio to accommodate the international community of trainees.
 When she isn’t on her mat, Steph can be found volunteering, enjoying her husband and children, dancing and cooking.
 She previously enjoyed serving on the Education Committee of Yoga Alliance and places a strong emphasis on inclusivity in her teacher trainings.

 Self-Love is a Revolutionary Act.
 Dianne Bondy is a social justice activist, author, accessible yoga teacher, and the leader of the Yoga For All movement.
 Her inclusive approach to yoga empowers anyone to practice—regardless of their shape, size, ethnicity, or level of ability.
 Dianne is revolutionizing yoga by educating yoga instructors around the world on how to make their classes welcoming for all kinds of practitioners.
 Change Agent in Modern Yoga, Dianne’s commitment to increasing diversity in yoga has been recognized in her work with Pennington’s, Gaiam, and the Yoga & Body Image Coalition, as well as in speaking engagements at Princeton, Duke, University of Buffalo and UC Berkeley on Yoga, Race, and Diversity.
 Her writing is published in Yoga and Body Image Volume 1, Yoga Renegades, and Yes Yoga Has Curves.
 You can also find Dianne online at yogaforalltraining.com and yogaforeveryone.tv.
 Master Yoga Teacher, Dianne is the author of the international best selling book, Yoga for Everyone (DK Publishing, Penguin Random House), co-author of Yoga Where Yoga Are, and a frequent contributor to Yoga International, DoYou, Yoga Girl, and Omstars.
 She has been featured in publications such as The Guardian, Huffington Post, Cosmopolitan, Mashable, and People.